TCPA Compliance for AI Calling at Law Firms

 AI-powered outbound calling is one of the most effective tools a law firm can use to convert more leads.
 But it comes with a critical requirement that many providers sidestep entirely: compliance with the Telephone Consumer Protection Act.

-For law firms, TCPA compliance isn't optional — it's existential.
+For law firms, TCPA compliance isn't optional.
+It's existential.
 The penalties are steep, the rules are specific, and the irony of a law firm violating consumer protection law while trying to acquire clients is not lost on anyone.
 Here's what you need to know to use AI outbound calling legally and effectively.

 Why TCPA matters for law firms using AI

 The Telephone Consumer Protection Act, enacted in 1991 and updated significantly since, regulates automated telephone calls, prerecorded messages, and text messages.
-It applies to any business that uses automated systems to contact consumers — including law firms using AI for outbound calls.
+It applies to any business that uses automated systems to contact consumers, including law firms using AI for outbound calls.

 The penalties are substantial.
 Each violation can result in statutory damages of $500 per call.
 If the violation is found to be willful or knowing, that amount triples to $1,500 per call.
 For a law firm making dozens or hundreds of outbound follow-up calls per month, non-compliance can quickly escalate into six-figure liability.